jgraph/www.diagrams.net-source/doc/faq/configure-diagram-editor.md

 * ``settingsName``: Specifies a name for storing user settings, usually in embed mode, in the form .{name}-config, in local storage.

 * ``shareCursorPosition``: Specifies the default value for shared cursors in real-time collaboration.
-Default is false.
+Default is true.

+* ``showRemoteCursors``: Specifies the default value for showing remote cursors in real-time collaboration.
+Default is true.

 ## Additional options for Confluence Server and Data Center